-The Hybrid Wilderness First Responder Recertification Course (H-WFC) recertifies a WFR’s medical care skills in remote settings.
+The Hybrid Wilderness First Responder Recertification Course (HWFC) recertifies a WFR’s scope of practice.
 Students will rebuild skills and confidence needed to provide medical care when evacuation is hours or days away.
-The course includes group discussions, short lectures, interactive labs, and realistic practice scenarios that allow students to practice and challenge their skills in remote and wilderness settings with limited resources.
-The course combines 10-20 hours of online coursework with two days of onsite training.
+The course combines 10-15 hours of online coursework with two days of onsite training.
+The in-person training includes group discussions, short lectures, interactive labs, and realistic practice scenarios that allow students to practice and challenge their skills in remote and wilderness settings with limited resources.

 Designed for the outdoor guide, Remote Site Team Lead or Military Team Lead, the HWFC reviews and practices a range of medical skills and topics.
 Skills include patient assessment, lifting and moving patients, cold and heat emergencies, altitude, immersion, submersion, lightning, legal considerations, and more.
 Students also learn how to effectively manage basic wounds, infection, shock, head injuries, spinal injuries, respiratory and cardiac emergencies, abdominal pain, metabolic and allergic reactions, and altered mental states, for up to eight hours until a higher level of care can arrive.
 This course is designed to challenge the student in leading and managing a group of individuals who are not medically trained or have basic medical knowledge to assist them in managing a complex patient.

 The HWFC includes 2 weeks of online learning followed by 2 days of in-person training.
 The online curriculum is designed to be self guided.
 You will also have an instructor monitoring your online course work to help answer your questions.
 Once in person, a typical day will run from 8am to 5pm with about an hour lunch break.
 Please plan to check-in by 7:45 AM on the first day of class.
 The day will consist of short lectures, interactive labs, and realistic practice scenarios.